pawelkom88/Photography-website/README.md

 ## How I worked on this project

-My goal was to practice basics of React and Next.js.
+My goal was to practice, React and Next.js features.

 - I used
 - I used feature branches and Pull Requests